NicMcPhee/refactor-rustlings-try-from-into/README.md

 ## What's the problem?

-[The Rustlings `try-from-into` exercise](https://github.com/rust-lang/rustlings/blob/main/exercises/conversions/try_from_into.rs) has us implement three different versions of constructing an RGB color struct from three integer values for red, green, and blue.
+[The Rustlings `try-from-into` exercise](https://github.com/rust-lang/rustlings/blob/main/exercises/conversions/try_from_into.rs) asks us to implement constructing an
+RGB `Color` struct from three integer values for red, green, and blue.
 The `Color` struct is a collection of three (named) `u8` (unsigned 8-bit) values: